hcarnes/hcarnes.github.io/_posts/2018-12-31-react_bind.markdown

 export default Character;
 ```
-Notice, each `Character` component is isolated in an `<li>` with a `onClick` handler pass down as a prop.

-The challenge was figuring out how to ensure that when a user clicks the dumb `Character` component, it updates the state of it's smart, wiser parent, `App` component.
+The challenge was figuring out how to ensure that when a user clicks the presentational `Character` component, it updates the stateful `App` component.

 ```jsx
 import React, { Component } from "react";